juanedflores/Prototyping-Methods-Lab-Website/Arduino/button/button.md

 As you can see, the circuit is complete ONLY so long as the button is pressed.

-The schematic symbol for a push button looks a little bit different but makes sense when you think about it.
+The schematic symbol for a push button looks a bit different but makes sense when you think about it.

 <div>
 <img src="./images/button_schematic.png" width=500 style=""></img>